ghoomfrog/silili/README.md

 # Lil Si

 Lil Si is a minimalist constructed language with very few sounds and words, inspired by Toki Pona.
-It's goal is to be a more usable counterpart to Toki Pona, with a more efficient vocabulary and simpler grammar.
+It's goal is to be more usable, and have a more efficient vocabulary and simpler grammar than Toki Pona.

 All words in this document are paired with description of their hand gestures, as part of a hand-signed version of Lil Si, called Min Si.
 It only requires one hand and a visible face (though the other hand can be used for more efficient number gestures).